astroumd/lmtoy/docs/use_cases.md

     designated bad.

-In both interactions A and B, there would be an action associated with the cursor or rectange which would result in a writing of the coordinate range to a python structure.
-This pyton structure would then be used to generate a masking statement that is understood by the pipeline, and would be utilized in a new running of the pipeline by the user.
+In both interactions A and B, there would be an action associated with the cursor or rectangle which would result in a writing of the coordinate range to a python structure.
+This python structure would then be used to generate a masking statement that is understood by the pipeline, and would be utilized in a subsequent running of the pipeline by the user.

 Requirements:
-1. ability to display real coordinates of the cursor position and have an associated action which writes them to a python structure.
+1. ability to display real (world) coordinates of the cursor position and have an associated action which writes them to a python structure.
 2. ability to create and manipulate a rectangle on the displayed image and write the xmin,xmax,ymin,ymax of the rectangle back to a